ARM-software/psa-api/doc/crypto/api/keys/management.rst

     .. note::
         Some key formats use PEM labels that are not described in :RFC:`7468`, but are used in other tools that produce and consume PEM-encoded data.

+    This option is not applicable to the default key format.
+    To export a PEM-encoded key, use the appropriate format specifier.

     .. subsection:: Related key formats

         *   `PSA_KEY_FORMAT_EC_PRIVATE_KEY`